-However, its image quality is notably lacking compared to the HERO9, so it's not the best option if you want to use it for still captures as well as action video since photos tend to look noisy and lacking in detail, especially at higher ISO levels.
+However, it doesn't have the secondary color display found on newer cameras like the GoPro HERO10 Black.
+Its video quality is poor in low-light environments.
 Its battery life is also just decent, though this can vary heavily depending on usage habits and settings.
 All in all, it's still a great option if you're mostly going to be using it for video, and its image stabilization feature does an incredible job of smoothing out camera shake when recording 4k or FHD video, although it does introduce a severe 1.5x crop.
 If you're looking for a reliable action camera that's remarkably lightweight and portable, this is a great option.

 GoPro cameras tend to have much better video quality, support higher frame rates, and feel better built than AKASO action cameras.
 If you're looking for a basic action camera that delivers lots of value for the price, AKASO cameras typically come with a wide array of accessories in the box.
 This includes various mounts, cables, and even zip ties, so you can get out there and start shooting right away.

 DJI is one of GoPro's biggest competitors, offering a solid alternative that competes with GoPro in build quality and affordability.
 That said, GoPro cameras tend to deliver higher-quality photos and video and better stabilization.

 GoPro cameras deliver when it comes to features and performance, but brand recognition also comes with a premium price to match.
 While there are alternatives that can save you some money or come with more accessories right off the bat, GoPro cameras stand out due to their typically higher-quality video, greater photo capability, and impressive video stabilization.

 Jan 04, 2022: Minor updates to text for clarity and accuracy.